bqbn/qnap-dnsmasq/README.md

 # The qnap-dnsmasq image

-This repository builds a DNSMasq docker image that can be run on QNAP NAS servers.
+This repository builds a DNSMasq docker image that can be run on QNAP NAS servers (for example, QNAP TS-451D2).

-I run the DNSMasq container on a QNAP TS-451D2 and send its logs to the syslog server on the same NAS.

-Here is an example compose file that can be used in the Container Station to start the DNSMasq container.
+Below is an example compose file that can be used in the Container Station to start the DNSMasq container.
+In this example, the DNSMasq logs are sent to the syslog server on the same NAS, and 192.168.1.100 is one of the NAS IPs.

 ```
 version: '3'

 services:
   dnsmasq:
+    container_name: dnsmasq
     image: bqbn/qnap-dnsmasq:latest
-    restart: on-failure
-    container_name: dnsmasq
-    network_mode: host
     logging:
       driver: syslog
       options: